IcyShen16/HIL/Readme.md

 #### Initial system (initSys):
 assume the number of vehicles is $m$ and the number of drivers is $n$.
 Use the $m$ arrival before startTime as the initial states (dropoff locations as the location of vehicles, the dropoff time as the times the vehicles/drivers become available.), then the number of idle vehicles/drivers is less than or equal to $m$($n$).

+#### Matching policy:
+NN: choose the matching with the smallest total distance
+NNwithOrder: According to some order (waiting time), assign the first customers the nearest vehicle, the second customers the nearest vehicle among the remaining vehicles
+FD: first dispatch policy;
 #### Simulation(simuLoss, simuQueue):

 every second, we check the customers in the system (arrive at or before this second and are not be served), then assign a free vehicle and driver to them according to the given matching policy (FD, NN).
-If it is FD, then we take the order of customers in the given data as the arrival order.
-So we stop the simulation at the second exactly before 14:00 pm.
-If it is NN, we stop the simulation when all of the customers (arrives to the system from startTime to endTime) are served
+For simuLoss, FD and NN are reduced to the same one; Every second, we query the customers waiting in the system, idle vehicles, and idle drivers, and choose NN as matching policy.

+For simuQueue, Nearest Neighbor every time, we check the customers waiting in the system, idle vehicles, and idle drivers and then choose the NNwithOrder
+FD: if the number of waiting customers c is less than the number of idle drivers n, then it reduced to NNwithOrder; Otherwise, we can only serve n customers.
+Then it is still NNwithOrder with first n customers
 #### Service level:

 we use the customers arriving to the system from 11:00 am - 13:00pm as the effective arrivals.
 We query the number of served arrivals among all of the effective arrivals from 10:00 am -13:pm and use the ratio as the service level.